TrishaChikoti/Space-Craft-Landing-with-PPO-and-GNN-/ReadME.md

 ## Results & Observations

 ### Training Performance
-Two main graphs illustrate the training progress of the models:

-- **PPO with MLP:** The reward curve exhibits a gradual upward trend but with noticeable fluctuations and occasional instability.
-This reflects the MLP’s limited capacity to capture complex feature dependencies in the Lunar Lander state.

 - **GNN with PPO:** The GNN-based policy converges more smoothly, with mean rewards stabilizing closer to the environment’s target score (200).
 The success-rate plot shows that the GNN approach achieves successful landings more consistently than the MLP-based agent, indicating better robustness and generalization.

 ### Key Findings